 During World War II, Japanese occupied Hainan Island (1939–45), over one-third of the male population were killed by the Japanese with the Li ethnic minority suffering greatly.
 After the Japanese surrender in 1945, the Nationalist Party (KMT) re-established control.
 Hainan was one of the last areas of China controlled by the Republic of China until 1950.

 From March to May 1950, the Landing Operation on Hainan Island captured the island for the Chinese communists.
 On 1 May 1950, under the PRC, the Special Administrative Region became an Administrative Region Office, a branch of the Guangdong provincial government.

 The Communists resumed development of the island along the east, west and middle lines established by the Japanese, but the results were limited by the island’s isolation, its humid and typhoon-prone climate, and its continuing reputation as a place of danger and exile by mainland Chinese until 1988.

-Finally in 1988, Hainan Island officially became a province, the youngest and smallest province of China in Land and the biggest in ocean area with Haikou established as the capital.
+Finally, in 1988, Hainan Island officially became a province, the youngest and smallest province of China in Land and the biggest in ocean area with Haikou established as the capital.
 At the same time, Hainan Island became a special economic zone.
-Free market economies quickly took root and Hong Kong investment began pouring in.
+Free market economies quickly took root and Foreign investments began pouring in.
 Since then, the local government and people have both caught the tourism bug, seeing the tourism industry as the easiest way to make a quick buck and advance the economy.
-Their motto is to promote the 10 major tourist resources: blue sea, bright sunshine, sandy beaches, hot springs, tropical climate, tropical rainforest, grottos, minority culture, clean air and beautiful scenery.
+Their motto is to promote the 10 major tourist resources: blue sea, bright sunshine, sandy beaches, hot springs, tropical climate, tropical rainforest, grottos, minority culture, clean air, and beautiful scenery.